gonzedge/rambling-trie/README.markdown

 trie.is_word? 'word'
 ```

-If you wish to find if part of a word exists in the `Rambling::Trie` instance, you should call `has_branch_for?`:
+If you wish to find if part of a word exists in the trie instance, you should call `has_branch_for?`:

 ``` ruby
 trie.has_branch_for? 'partial_word'